 Note: Once you have qualified for this category for one year of your course, requirement (b) is less strict for later years of your course.
-So for later years of your course, it is acceptable if the "person granted stateless leave" loses their stateless leave, as long as they have some kind of leave to remain (or British or Irish citizenship) on the first day of whatever academic year you are paying fees for.
+So for later years of your course, it is acceptable if the Section 67 or dependant leave has stopped, as long as one of the two of you has any kind of leave to remain (or British or Irish citizenship) on the first day of whatever academic year you are paying fees for.
 This is a special adjustment to requirement (b) that the regulations make.
 It is available for academic years that start on or after 1 August 2024.